oozcitak/xmlbuilder2/docs/pages/node-creation-functions.md

 Imports a node as a child node of this node.
 Descendant nodes and attributes will also be imported.
 Returns the current element node.

+{% capture cb_note %}
-_Note:_ The node will be cloned before being imported and this clone will be inserted into the document; not the original node.
+  The node will be cloned before being imported and this clone will be inserted into the document; not the original node.
+{% endcapture %}
+{% include note.html content=cb_note %}

+{% capture cb_note %}
-_Note:_ If the imported node is a document, its document element node will be imported.
+  If the imported node is a document, its document element node will be imported.
 If the imported node is a document fragment, its child nodes will be imported.
+{% endcapture %}
+{% include note.html content=cb_note %}

 <details markdown="1">
 <summary><code><strong>import</strong>(<code>node</code>: XMLBuilderNode)</code></summary>